someobserver/recurgence/README.md

 This repository is centered around **Recurgent Field Theory** = a calculus framework for understanding how meaning stabilizes and propagates in recursive systems.
 RFT has direct applications:

-- **Alignment**: Early prediction and prevention of pathological behaviors in recursive systems
+- **Alignment**: Early prediction and prevention of pathological behaviors in coupled, recursive systems
 - **Behavioral Evaluation**: Mathematical signatures of approaching instability
 - **Human-AI Collaboration**: Formal models of how meaning emerges from interaction
 - **Constitutional AI**: Field-theoretic foundations for emergent, ethical reasoning

 **Quick Navigation for Technical Readers:**
 - [Core Axiomatic Foundation](/math/01-axiomatic-foundation/)